The 5S

 About fifty years ago, Toyota understood this.
 They created the 5S method and implemented it in all their production lines.
 With constant improvement in mind, they developed a solution to increase performance on the shop floor while ensuring the safety of employees.

-• Reduce wasted time
+- wasted time

-• Reduce hygiene and sanitation problems
+- hygiene and sanitation problems

-• Practice team discipline by setting and maintaining work standards
+- Practice team discipline by setting and maintaining work standards.

-Well, each letter of the 5 S' represents a Japanese verb that defines an action.
-You will guess that these represent a category of actions to be worked on within a department or a small company.
+Well, each letter of the 5S represents a Japanese verb that defines an action.
+You will guess that these represent a category of actions to be worked on within a workspace, whether it’s a warehouse, a store, or even your garage!

 Seiri: Select